aptech/docs/docs/CR-plotTSHF.rst

     //Load dates as a string array from the first column of the file dt_s = csvReadSA(file, 2|21, 1|1);

-    // Convert the dates from string to Posix dates
+    // Convert the dates from string to POSIX dates
     // String dates look like: "20081031 125145000"
     dt_psx = strctoposix(dt_s, "%Y%m%d %H%M%S%L");